 - Implement a process to track how your employees are feeling about your company.
 There are many systems out there, we use and really like Office Vibe.
 It helps us get a pulse on company happiness and works as a great tool for people to anonymously give feedback and make suggestions.

 - Think about establishing a company event committee.
 It's great to aim to have some kind of employee event once a month.
 With the way we've been growing, these events have been integral to helping new employees quickly get acclimated to the team.
 We like to reserve some extra cash to throw one big event every quarter and go all out, so there's always something fun to look forward to as a group.
 These events really help with teamwork.

-- Daily Huddles.
+- Regular team huddles.
 Have team huddles with all your employees to share what is going on in your company.
-You can do this every day, 3 times a week or at minimum once week depending on the size and necessity of your company.
+Everyone should be aware of your companies most important goals and the team's progress toward them, not just the usual goals of making customers happy, but the specific and measurable numbers that have been set in order to reach success.
+You can do this every day, 3 times a week or at minimum once a week depending on the size of your company.

 - One-on-one meetings with your employees.
 Ensure that every employee has a one-on-one meeting with their supervisor at least once a month.
 This is not a meeting aimed at discussing performance, this is a meeting to simply a chance to see how your employee is doing; to ask them what they like about the company and what they would like to improve.

 - Get your employees invested in your company.
 This can be done several ways: an employee recognition program, awarding bonuses for performance if you want to go further, establish an employee ownership program--actually awarding shares of the company to the employees.
 That means they'll have an actual stake in the company and a vested interest in seeing it grow and thrive.
 Whatever way you choose to help invest your employees, you'll see a direct impact on retention rates.